segmentio/segment-docs/src/unify/debugger.md

 The Debugger provides you with the payload information you need to troubleshoot potential formatting issues and ensure Segment sends events as your destinations expect.

 > warning "Modifying or disabling these system-generated sources could result in unforeseen issues and data loss."
 > Turning off these sources might impede profile updates, while removing them could compromise the stability of the Engage space, potentially making it irrecoverable.
-To ensure the system's integrity, we highly recommend leaving these sources enabled.
+To ensure the system's integrity, Segment highly recommends leaving these sources enabled.

 ## Working with the Debugger